Re-Obtaining Board Certification After a Lapse, Revocation, or Sanction

 time of application.

-Click here to download a copy of this policy for your records.
 Please note: this policy may be subject to change.
 Please always refer to this website for the most up-to-date version of the policy or contact the Board Office for guidance in re-obtaining board certification.